How to Determine a Finding Validity

 • Submissions should include sufficient details and proof to support the findings.
 For instance, while ChatGPT and AI can assist in bug finding, relying solely or primarily on AI responses often leads to poor reports.
 Reports suspected of this approach will likely be deemed invalid.

-There are two criteria to determinee the validity of a finding within the context of a specific contest:
+There are two criteria to determine the validity of a finding within the context of a specific contest:

 • The official contest specification on the CodeHawks contest's page

-After a contest launch, Sponsors have 48 hours to address any ambiguities raised by auditors in Discord or during the contest's Kick-Off Live Stream regarding the Contest-Specific Issue Validity Guidelines.
-Once this 48-hour window has passed, the official contest specification on CodeHawks will be updated with answers from the Sponsor, becoming the ultimate standard for determining the validity of an issue within the contest.
+After a contest launch, Sponsors have a 48-hour kick-off period to address any ambiguities raised by auditors in Discord regarding the contest-specific validity guidelines.
+Once this window has passed, the official contest specification on Cyfrin CodeHawks will be updated with answers from the Sponsor, becoming the ultimate standard for determining the validity of an issue within the contest.

-Sponsors are strictly prohibited from employing the "Moving The Goalposts" logical fallacy to invalidate submissions after this 48-hour period.
+Sponsors are strictly prohibited from employing the "Moving The Goalposts" logical fallacy to invalidate submissions after these 48 hours.

 Judges and Sponsors may only invalidate a submission if it fails to meet the contest's predefined criteria.